strowger/hm/README.md

 leaf.py
 Python script from the 'pycarwings2' project which does the hard work of interacting with Nissan. using the leaf.py script (below) from pycarwings2.

+leafspy.pl
+Parses log lines from the Android/IOS Leafspy app, which logs data from a Nissan Leaf using the obd2 interface

 to-do